Ballarat Central, VIC

 Where is Ballarat Central?

-Ballarat Central is a suburb of Victoria, Australia.
+Ballarat Central is a suburb of Victoria, Australia, in the Ballarat local government area.

 What is the population of Ballarat Central?